14 Most Ridiculous Eastenders Storylines

 Seems pretty conclusive, but no, Claudette emerges, bruised and in hospital, but very much alive.

-Not clear why Patrick and Vincent didn't call an ambulance when she fell, or how Claudette survived?
+It was not made clear why Patrick and Vincent didn't call an ambulance when she fell, or how Claudette survived?
 Somehow after this Patrick and Claudette also get back together again for a while too.

 Claudette Falls Down the Stairs